 Vitamin C is a water-soluble vitamin and powerful antioxidant, and helps the body form and maintain connective tissue, including bones, blood vessels, and skin.
 Research also indicates that it may help protect against a variety of cancers by combatting free radicals and helping neutralize the effects of nitrites (preservatives found in some packaged foods that are believed to be carcinogenic).

 Vitamin C is abundant in many fresh vegetables and fruits.
 The best food sources include citrus fruits, red peppers (both sweet and hot) and sweet potatoes.
 When obtained from food and supplements in the recommended dosages, vitamin C is generally regarded as safe.
 High doses aren’t known to cause serious side effects but can lead to diarrhea, nausea, abdominal cramps, and other gastrointestinal symptoms as well as heartburn, headache and insomnia.

 Doses greater than 2,000 mg/day may contribute to the formation of kidney stones, but evidence for this is inconclusive.

-For the record, I used to recommend taking 2,000 to 6,000 mg of vitamin C daily (divided into three doses).
-However, in 1999 I lowered my recommendation to 200 to 500 mg (divided into two doses) after reviewing two well-designed studies showing that this amount of vitamin C more than saturates the body’s tissues, and thus is sufficient to protect against cancer, heart disease and other chronic illnesses.
-One of the studies that influenced my decision analyzed clinical trials published in the April 21, 1999 issue of the Journal of the American Medical Association.
-It concluded that 200 mg a day is the maximum amount of vitamin C that human cells can absorb, making higher dosing on a daily basis pointless.
+For the record, I used to recommend taking 2,000 to 6,000 mg of vitamin C daily (in three divided doses).
+In 1999, I lowered my recommendation to 200 mg – 500 mg (in two divided doses) after reviewing two well-designed studies showing that this amount more than saturates the body’s tissues and is sufficient to help protect against cancer, heart disease and other chronic illnesses.
+One of the studies concluded that 200 mg a day is the maximum amount of vitamin C that human cells can absorb, making higher dosing on a daily basis pointless.

 Andrew Weil, M.D.